dart-lang/sdk/runtime/vm/service/service.md

   // The isolate with which this event is associated.
   @Isolate isolate;

-  // The breakpoint associated with this event, if applicable.
+  // The breakpoint which was added, removed, or resolved.
   //
   // This is provided for the event kinds:
   //   PauseBreakpoint